KnowledgeCaptureAndDiscovery/OBA/docs/running_server.md

 We recommend to enable CORS in the WebServer and not in the application. [https://enable-cors.org/server.html](https://enable-cors.org/server.html)

-We can enable CORS in the Python server.
+You can enable CORS in the Python server as follows:

 ```python
 import connexion